brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 To measure our performance, we used the deepspeed logger to extract the following metrics from different runs at every 10 steps: model throughput as average number of samples per second, the average allocated memory, and the maximum allocated memory.
 We used `pytorch==2.01`, CUDA `11.7` and `deepspeed==0.10.3`.

-All implementations use the same mixed-precision representation, communication bucket sizes, activation checkpointing (disabled), and other config parameters.
+All implementations use the same mixed-precision representation, communication bucket sizes, activation checkpointing (disabled), communication quatization (ZeRO++, disabled) and other config parameters.
 We benchmarked the following implementations (and configs):

 1. The distributed data parallel (DDP) implementation, i.e. no DeepSpeed (<a href="/assets/GPT-lite-DeepSpeed/ds_config.json">`ds_config.json`</a> with `'stage': 0`);
 2. The fully-sharded data parallel implementation with ZeRO 1, 2 and 3 (<a href="/assets/GPT-lite-DeepSpeed/ds_config.json">`ds_config.json`</a> with `'stage' :1`, `2` or `3`);